 Becoming a veterinarian comes with its fair share of problems as well as benefits.
-One has to spend considerable amount of time in class.
+One has to spend a considerable amount of time in class.
 This may apply to all the professions but the truth of the matter is that veterinarian course takes much longer hence it calls for proper and correct state of mind when is deciding to be a veterinarian.
 One is required to exercise restraint and perseverance since lack of these two may spell doom for your career.
 When a veterinary starts to practice and earn, that marks a milestone in his/her career.
 It marks the end of the long journey in class and the beginning of the harvesting season after a long wait.

 Veterinarians spend a lot of time in school.
 Indeed, eight years are only shy of two to three months.
 Much of this time goes to research and clinics that are supposed to be rotational.
-This is meant to ensure that the end product of the is a high quality and fully baked graduate.
+This is meant to ensure that the end product of the is high quality and fully baked graduate.
 Research has shown that time is an essential and integral element of any course.
 This means that in each and every course, students should ensure that they spend considerable time researching and reading so as to enhance their knowledge and prompt their mind on contemporary issues facing the profession they are in.
 This applies to veterinary profession too.

 In any profession, the bottom line is how much you earn or goes to your pocket after an assignment.
 However, from the employer’s perspective, it is how much you can generate that determines what you are going to earn.
-In deed, in some professions, one has to do some sales and promotion so as to increase the clientele base from which you can be drawing your salary.
+Indeed, in some professions, one has to do some sales and promotion so as to increase the clientele base from which you can be drawing your salary.
 This applies to veterinarians too.
 They also have to go a notch higher and ensure that they add value to the organization so that they can be guaranteed of a handsome cherub at the end of the agreed period.
-For the new veterinarians, it is imperative for them to be patient as their experience progresses to enable them have the bargaining power.
-With enough experience, you can be in position to haggle and get the best.
+For the new veterinarians, it is imperative for them to be patient as their experience progresses to enable them to have the bargaining power.
+With enough experience, you can be in a position to haggle and get the best.
 Veterinarians having spent a considerable amount of time in school will appreciate a good pay that is commensurate to their qualifications.